D1ll4nT/Vehicle_Make_DataClean/Readme.md

 # CleanVehicle_Make Script

+##This is a Work in Progress and is going to be used to showcase some of my skills as a data analyst/Software Developer for prospective employers to see.

 This document provides a step-by-step explanation of the `CleanVehicle_Make` script, which is used for cleaning and matching vehicle make names in an Excel sheet.

 ## Overview